 Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
 The approximate date for the next comprehensive review of the program by the ARC-PA will be March 2028.

-This year the program received close to 1000 applications for its 55 seats.
+This year the program received about 850 applications for its 54 seats.
 There is no guaranteed number of applications or interviews in any given year.
 We are on a rolling admissions process at Nova Southeastern University.
 This means that as applications are received from CASPA, the interview process starts.
 The process ends once all the seats are filled.
 We typically interview from September through April, however, because of rolling admissions, it is best to apply earlier in the process.

 No, but all science prerequisites must be completed by the end of the Fall semester prior to matriculation.